cicada-lang/inet/README.md

 - Untyped.
 - ASCII art inspired syntax.
-- Using a stack-based low-layer language to build nets.
+- Using a concatenative stack-based low-layer language to build nets.

 ## Syntax